aditthapron/windowMasking/README.md

 This repository contains codes used to reproduce speaker recognition results in "Masking Kernel for Learning Energy-Efficient Representations for Speaker Recognition and Mobile Health" paper.
 Masking kernel is introduced to optimize winow length and sampling rate of input speech as energy-efficient parameters, together with other parameters in the DNN model.

 To demonstate compatibility of our methods with various speech features and DNN model, we include [AM-MobileNet1D](https://github.com/joaoantoniocn/AM-MobileNet1D) branch for MFCC, Spectrogram and Raw audio, and [Sincnet](https://github.com/mravanelli/SincNet) on raw audio.
 For SincNet please change branch to SincNet.

+For result and limitation, please chech readme file in SincNet branch.

 ## Instruction